-Step Action

-1 Search for the company by typing the company name into the search box, or by clicking Companies to browse a list of businesses that LinkedIn deems relevant

-based on your experience and connections.
+Step Action 1 Search for the company by typing the company name into the search box, or by clicking Companying to brown a list of businesses that Linkodin dooms relevant by clicking Companies to browse a list of businesses that LinkedIn deems relevant based on your experience and connections.
 2 When you find a company, click follow.